synchronicity-labs/sync-extensions/README.md

 1. Check that port 3000 is available
 2. Verify Node.js binaries are present in the extension/plugin
 3. Check extension/plugin debug console for server errors

+### Save/Insert Not Working

+1. Ensure you have an active sequence/timeline/composition
+2. Check that your project is saved (for project folder saves)
+3. Verify the job is completed (not still processing)
+4. Check write permissions to save location
+5. See [Save/Insert Guide](./docs/save-insert.md) for detailed troubleshooting

+### Export In/Out Not Working

+1. Ensure in/out points are set on your timeline
+2. Verify you have an active sequence/timeline/composition
+3. Check that export size doesn't exceed 1GB limit
+4. See [In/Out Points Guide](./docs/use-in-out.md) for detailed instructions

+## Quick Start

+1. **Install** the extension/plugin (see Installation above)
+2. **Get API key** from [sync.media](https://sync.media) (or your API provider)
+3. **Configure** settings in the extension (Settings tab)
+4. **Select media** - Upload files, export from timeline, or enter URLs
+5. **Generate** - Click Lipsync button and wait for completion
+6. **Use result** - Save to project or insert into timeline

+For detailed instructions, see the [Getting Started Guide](./docs/getting_started.md).

 ## Security & Trust